millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 In order to access data in the Object Store you have to enable your database user to authenticate itself with the Object Store using your object store account and Swift password.
 You do this by creating a private CREDENTIAL object for your user that stores this information encrypted in your Autonomous Data Warehouse.
 This information is only usable for your user schema.

--   Connected as your user in SQL Developer, copy and paste [this code snippet](./scripts/300/create_credential.txt) to SQL Developer worksheet.
+-   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/create_credential.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.

     Specify the credentials for your Oracle Cloud Infrastructure Object Storage service: The **username** and the object store **Swift password** you generated in the previous step.
     ![](./images/300/Picture300-11.png)